ibm-cloud-docs/account/iam-groups.md

 2. From the row for the group that you want to assign access, select the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and click **Assign access**.
 3. Add one or more of the access options that you manage.
 You must assign at least one access option.
 For any access options that you don't add and configure, the default value of **No access** is assigned.
 Depending on the options that you are authorized to manage, you can assign the following types of access:

      * Select **IAM services**, and then select the option for all services or just a specific service.
-Next, you can scope the access to the entire account, all resource groups, or just one resource group.
+Next, you can scope the access to the resources based on selected resource attributes like access management tags, region or resource group.
 Then, select all roles that apply.
 To view what actions are mapped to each role, click the **Actions for role** option to view a list of all actions that are mapped to a specific role. <br><br> Some services support the use of advanced operators to grant access to resources that satisfy specific naming conventions.
 See [Assigning access by using wildcard policies](/docs/account?topic=account-wildcard) for more information.

          If you select the **Account** scope for the access policy, the user must already have the Viewer role or higher on the resource group or groups that contain the resources you want the user to have access to.
 Without a role on a resource group, the user can't work with the resource from the Resource list page in the console.
          {: tip}